StatPhysBio/protein_holography-web/README.md

 ## Installation

-TODO: Currently, there is a conflict between `pdbfixer` and `pytorch`, whereby it's challenging to install both with CUDA support.
-If you sintall pdbfixer first and pytorch second, you can then use the models **without**
+TODO: Currently, there is a conflict between `openmm` and `pytorch`, whereby it's challenging to install both with CUDA support.
+We are currently struggling to replicate the installation on our local HPC cluster (sigh...).
+If you install `openmm` **first** (which gets installed upon installing the `zernikegrams` package) and `pytorch` **second**, you can then use the models **without GPU**.
+For some reason, installing `openmm` second is not working for us, though it does work on the colab environment ¯\_(ツ)_/¯.
+We are working on a solution.

-NOTE: we are working towards making the installation process easier.
-The current steps - in this order - work on our linux HPC environment.
-Please post an Issue if you encounter any errors.
+We are working towards a streamlined solution that is (mostly) failproof on most environments.

 **Step 1:** Create environment and manually install some packages that cannot be installed with pip.
 ```bash